Débora Duarte

 Débora Susan Sanches Duke (born January 2, 1950) best known as Débora Duarte, is a Brazilian actress.

 Early life

 Débora was born in São Paulo, Brazil.
 She is the daughter of actress Marisa Sanches with the American musician, Douglas Duke.
 When she was a year and eight months, her mother married the Brazilian actor Lima Duarte, who became her father.
-In order to honor him, Deborah adopted his artistic surname.
+In order to honor him, Débora Duke adopted his stage name "Duarte".

 At the age of five, Duarte got her first role, on the TV Tupi series Ciranda, cirandinha.

 Her biography, Débora Duarte: Filha da Televisão (Coleção Aplauso Perfil) by writer Laura Malin, was published in 2009.

 Personal life

 She has been married twice, first to actor Wladimir Nikolaief, and, secondly to singer Antônio Marcos (died 6 April 1992).
-She has two daughters, Daniela and Paloma, both also actresses.
+She has two daughters, Daniela and Paloma Duarte, both also actresses.